xiaoxiaoliu10/Agent-First-Organization/docs/docs/Integration/Hubspot.md

 In the **Hubspot Integration**, there are two intents for users communicating the chatbot:
 * When users have **questions** about the product, the chatbot will firstly ask for users' email to detect whether they are existing customers.
-At the same time, it will update the contact's last activity date if ths user is existing customer.
+At the same time, it will update the contact's last activity date if the user is an existing customer.
 Then it will use `FaissRAGWorker` to generate answer for user's question.
 So the basic flow for this case is: `start_node -> search_customer -> FaissRAGWorker`
 * When users need **technical support/repair service/exchange service** about the product, the chatbot will firstly ask for users' email to detect whether they are existing customers.
-At the same time, it will update the contact's last activity date if ths user is existing customer.
+At the same time, it will update the contact's last activity date if the user is an existing customer.
 Then it will move to create a ticket for the corresponding issue and head it to the technician support team.
 So the basic flow for this case is: `start_node -> search_customer -> create_ticket`